ttuegel/haskell-love-2021/README.md

 data T' = T ~Integer
 ```

-`StrictData` is a popular extension that is often regarded as at least
-harmless, but we should remain aware of the consequences of making fields
+`StrictData` is a popular extension, but we should remain aware of the
-strict!
+consequences of using strict fields.

 ## `Strict`

-The `Strict` extension makes pattern bindings strict by default, and also
-enables `StrictData`.

-`Strict` applies a `!`-pattern at the top level of patterns:
+Status: extension since GHC 8.0.1.
+Implies `StrictData`.

+Make patterns strict by default by applying `!` implicitly at the top:

 ``` {.haskell .ignore}
 -- function definitions